wjakob/nanobind/docs/porting.rst

-- ○ The NumPy array class (``py::array``) was removed in exchange for a more powerful alternative (:cpp:class:`nb::ndarray\<..\> <nanobind::ndarray>`) that additionally supports CPU/GPU tensors produced by various frameworks (NumPy, PyTorch, TensorFlow, JAX, etc.).
+- ○ The NumPy array class (``py::array``) was removed in exchange for a more powerful alternative (:cpp:class:`nb::ndarray\<..\> <nanobind::ndarray>`) that additionally supports CPU/GPU tensors produced by various frameworks (NumPy, PyTorch, TensorFlow, JAX, PaddlePaddle, etc.).
 Its API is not compatible with pybind11, however.
 - ● Buffer protocol binding (``.def_buffer()``) was removed in favor of :cpp:class:`nb::ndarray\<..\> <nanobind::ndarray>`.
 - ● Support for evaluating Python files was removed.